Functional Magnetic Resonance Imaging (fMRI)

 • Aneurysm clip

-If an fMRI isn’t safe for you, your doctor will order a different imaging test.
+If an MRI or fMRI isn’t safe for you, your doctor will order a different imaging test.
 If you have any other questions about your fMRI, call your doctor’s office.

 About your fMRI

 An fMRI is an imaging test that uses strong magnetic fields to create pictures of the inside of your brain.
-It’s used to look at brain activity by measuring the amount of blood flowing to different parts of your brain.
+It measures the amount of blood flowing to certain parts of your brain.
+This allows your healthcare provider to see brain activity.

 If you speak sign language, you’ll read the exam instructions on the screen during your scan.